TheRenegadeCoder/sample-programs/archive/g/google-apps-script/README.md

-# Sample Programs in Google-apps-script
+# Sample Programs in Google Apps Script

-Welcome to Sample Programs in Google-apps-script!
-To find documentation related to the Google-apps-script
+Welcome to Sample Programs in Google Apps Script!
+To find documentation related to the Google Apps Script
     code in this repo, look [here](https://sample-programs.therenegadecoder.com/languages/google-apps-script).
      Otherwise, below you'll find a list of code snippets in this collection.
     Code snippets preceded by :warning: link to a GitHub